-Distributions are payable four times a year.
+Distributions are payable at the end of each half year.
 Such distributions are determined by reference to the net taxable income of the Fund.

 Distributable income includes capital gains arising from the disposal of investments.
 Unrealised gains and losses are transferred to net assets attributable to unitholders and are not assessable or distributable until realised.
 Capital losses are not distributed to unitholders but are retained to be offset against any future realised capital gains.
 Distributions to unitholders are recognised in the Statement of changes in equity.